Nasdaq market share drops in fee and rebate cutting experiment

 But many retail brokers, fund companies and institutional investors have complained that exchange fees are too high, forcing them to send their orders to private, broker-run trading venues that charge less than public exchanges.

-When the rebate-seeking firms pulled back from Nasdaq, Investment Technology Group (ITG.N), a brokerage that caters to institutional investors, said it began receiving better order executions at Nasdaq and it actually increased the amount of orders for the test stocks it sent to the exchange.
+When the rebate-seeking firms pulled back from Nasdaq, Investment Technology Group, a brokerage that caters to institutional investors, said it began receiving better order executions at Nasdaq and it actually increased the amount of orders for the test stocks it sent to the exchange.

 ITG said its order routing algorithms look for the markets that fill their orders the fastest and most completely, and do not take fees and rebates into account.